Research

 Total restaurant industry jobs

-Payrolls at eating and drinking places* shrunk by a net 15,700 jobs in January on a seasonally-adjusted basis, according to preliminary data from the Bureau of Labor Statistics (BLS).
-That followed a healthy increase of nearly 46,000 jobs in December.
+Eating and drinking places* lost a net 27,500 jobs in February on a seasonally-adjusted basis, according to preliminary data from the Bureau of Labor Statistics (BLS).
+That followed a net decline of 29,500 jobs in January.

-The coffee and snack segment continues to be the strongest performer in terms of job growth.
-As of December 2024, employment at snack and nonalcoholic beverage bars – including coffee, donut and ice cream shops – was nearly 167,000 jobs (or 21%) above February 2020 readings.
+The coffee and snack segment has led the way throughout the recovery from pandemic-induced job losses.
+As of January 2025, employment at snack and nonalcoholic beverage bars – including coffee, donut and ice cream shops – was nearly 162,000 jobs (or 20%) above February 2020 readings.

-Staffing levels at bars and taverns were 3,000 jobs (or 1%) above the pre-pandemic peak.
-This represented a downward revision from preliminary readings.
+Staffing levels at bars and taverns were 4,000 jobs (or 1%) above the pre-pandemic peak.

 Restaurant job growth uneven across states